reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 ```
 - src/
   - demo/
-    - Chart.svelte 👈
   - js/
+    - Demo.svelte 👈
+    - docs.svx 👈
     - index.js 👈
   - scss/
     - _chart.scss 👈
 ```

-Build your chart in the `src/js/index.js` file, write styles in `src/scss/_chart.scss` and customize the demo page in `src/demo/Chart.svelte`.
+Build your chart in the `src/js/index.js` file, write styles in `src/scss/_chart.scss`, customize the demo page in `src/js/Demo.svelte` and write any custom docs telling folks how to use your chart in `src/js/docs.svx`.

 When you're finished, build your chart.